OptimisticTrousers/word-reminder/README.md

 Visit Firefox Browser Add-ons to add the extension to your Gecko-based browser: https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/

 Visit Microsoft Edge Add-ons add the extension to Edge: https://microsoftedge.microsoft.com/addons/detail/bitwarden-password-manage/jbkfoedolllekgbhcbcoahefnbanhhlh

+### Source

+You can also download from source by unzipping the extension.zip file and following the instructions to [load the extension locally](#how-to-load-the-extension-locally) and/or downloading the mobile app apk by going to releases: https://github.com/OptimisticTrousers/word-reminder/releases.

 ## Creation/Updating Options